 “I also keep logs so that I can evaluate how quickly I go through supplies and better budget my time,” she says.
 These techniques allow her to spend more time in the saddle, where she likes to trail ride and compete in medieval equestrian games.

-Keeping horses requires a strong commitment to time management and organization, but by planning ahead, you can enjoy more time with your horse and less time on spent on chores.
+Keeping horses requires a strong commitment to time management and organization, but by planning ahead and other barn chore tips and hacks, you can enjoy more time with your horse and less time on spent on chores.

 This article originally appeared in the January 2019 issue of Horse Illustrated magazine.
 Click here to subscribe!